Jurupari: Colombian legend

-The Christian Devil

-At the time of the arrival of the first Europeans in Brazil (16th century), Jurupari was the most widespread cult.
-To combat it, Catholic missionaries began to associate Jurupari with the Christian devil to discourage his worship among the natives.
-(Note: Cascudo's dictionary, p.
-409: "Jurupari-demônio é uma imagem da entequese católica do século XVI".)

-Dream demon

-In another well-known legend, Jurupari is actually the god of darkness and evil, who would visit the Indians in their dreams, frightening them with nightmares and omens of horrible dangers, but preventing his victims from screaming – which sometimes caused them to suffocate.
-The Jesuits encouraged this version of the legend, some even saying that they were the ones who created it, and it was then accepted by the Indians, eager for an explanation as to why they had nightmares.
-For Câmara Cascudo, this conception of a "nightmare" creature is an amalgam of European and African legends, invented by wet nurses to control the behavior of children.

 The Jurupari ritual

 The Jurupari ritual is basically a male initiation ritual, in which boys between 12 and 15 years old (the initiates) and the initiating pajé participate.

 Women are not allowed to enter the ritual for the most part.
 During this celebration flutes and trumpets are used, which produce the roars of the ancestral Anaconda and Jaguar; they are made with paxiúba trunk, an Amazonian palm tree that produces a full and low sound.
 There are also the Jurupari masks, woven from monkey and women's hair and palm leaves.
 After this event, the initiates are ready to marry and carry out all the activities of an adult man, such as hunting, fishing and participating in the decisions of the village.
 In addition to being a coming of age ceremony, it is also a ritual of thanking nature for the abundance of fishing.

 According to the description by Sílvia Maria S. Carvalho of what she calls the "Religion of Jurupari", in the Amazon region of the upper Rio Negro, this comprises a secret male cult, revealed to initiates mainly in the second initiation: its rites include flagellations, use of tobacco and coca, hallucinogens such as yagé (caapi), and, further west, also paricá.

+Even in recent times, Christian missionaries, both Catholic and Protestant, have continued to combat the Jurupari rituals in the northwestern Amazon, including through violence, within a larger objective of eradicating the ancestral traditions that sustain the societies of these peoples, but they continue to sound the sacred flutes, resisting.